Director, Mayor’s Office of Operations

 Chief Strategist, New Yorkers United for Justice

 Khalil A. Cumberbatch currently serves as Chief Strategist at New Yorkers United for Justice, a coalition of broad and diverse organizations whose goal is to pass criminal justice reform legislation in New York State.
 Previously, he served as Associate Vice President of Policy at the Fortune Society, a reentry organization whose goal is to build people and not prisons.
 He also previously served as Manager of Training at JustLeadershipUSA, a national non-profit dedicated to cutting the US correctional population in half by year 2030.
-He is also a lecturer at Columbia University School of Social Work.
+He is also a lecturer at the Columbia University School of Social Work.
 In December 2014, after being held for five months in immigration detention, Khalil was one of two recipients to receive an Executive Pardon from NYS Governor Andrew Cuomo to prevent his deportation from the United States.

 General Counsel, NYC Department of Education

 Howard Friedman is the General Counsel of the New York City Department of Education (DOE).
 As the chief legal advisor for DOE, he oversees the provision of legal services, counsels the Chancellor, and focuses on the development and implementation of new initiatives and the revision of existing education policy.
 Prior to joining DOE, Friedman served as the Chief of the Contracts and Real Estate Division of the New York City Law Department, where he counseled City agencies and the Mayor’s Office on transactional matters and special projects.
 Friedman joined the Contracts and Real Estate Division in 1998, became Deputy Chief of the Division in 2004, and was promoted to Chief in 2015.
 Friedman began working for the city in 1996 with its Loft Board.
-Prior to joining the New York City Law Department, Mr. Friedman worked as an attorney for the Legal Aid Society, where he first worked in the Criminal Appeals Bureau, and then in the Civil Division serving the Harlem neighborhood.
+Prior to joining the New York City Law Department, Friedman worked as an attorney for the Legal Aid Society, where he first worked in the Criminal Appeals Bureau, and then in the Civil Division serving the Harlem neighborhood.
 He is a 1985 cum laude graduate of Harvard Law School.

 Special Counsel to the First Deputy Commissioner, NYC Department of Social Services

-Assistant Commissioner for Strategic Initiatives, New York City Police Department
+Deputy Commissioner, Equity and Inclusion, New York City Police Department

 Afaf Nasher, Esq.